arnauoller/fabric-samples/logging-system/README.md

 ## Client Applications

-Note for JavaScript applications you will need to install the dependencies first.
+You will need to install the dependencies first.
 Use this command in each application directory

 ```
 npm install
 ```

->  Note that there is NO dependency between the langauge of any one client application and any contract.
-Mix and match as you wish!

 ### Issue the paper

-This is running as *MagnetoCorp* so you can stay in the same window.
-These commands are to be run in the `commercial-paper/organization/magnetocorp/application` directory or the `commercial-paper/organization/magnetocorp/application-java`

 *Add the Identity to be used*